dan-koller/Java-JSON-Database/README.md

 _**) Windows users may want to replace the file ending with *.bat._

+### Launcher

+There are scripts available for launching the server and client from the commandline inside the lib directory.
+If you build the project yourself (Gradle recommended), you may want to update the path to your jar files inside these scripts accordingly.

+If you download the provided package you don't need to change any settings.

 ### CLI arguments

 | Option            | Description                            |